 JOIN TFA OR RENEW YOUR MEMBERSHIP!!

-Members receive an internet subscription to About Towne, our colorful TFA quarterly newsletter and may access its 41 volume archive of past issues.
-Each lively issue contains articles of genealogical research, historical and biographical papers about family members, and reports of TFA activities, both regional and national.
+Members receive an internet subscription to About Towne, our colorful TFA quarterly newsletter and may access its 42-volume archive of past issues.
+Each issue contains articles of genealogical research, historical and biographical papers about family members, and reports of TFA activities, both regional and national.
 Current and past issues may be downloaded for viewing or printing.
 An email reminder is sent to members when each new issue of About Towne is posted to the TFA web site.
-If you would prefer to have a printed copy mailed to you, please contact Cheryl Towne directly at membership@townefolk.com
+If you would prefer to have a printed copy mailed to you, please contact Carolyn Cogswell directly at membership@townefolk.com

-Members also may search on the TFA website among the more than 87,000 names in the Towne Family Tree and submit their own genealogical data to our TFA Genealogist for comment or questions.
+Members also may search on the TFA website among the more than 88,000 names in the Towne Family Tree and submit their own genealogical data to our TFA Genealogist for comment or questions.
 Click below to join or renew.
-Renewals were due by January 31st this year.
-If you have not yet renewed, please do so as soon as possible to avoid having your access to the database and "Members' Only" pages disabled.
+2025 renewals will be due by July 1st, 2025.

 Rebecca Nurse Homestead 2022